-On the hunt for the perfect pie to bring to your Thanksgiving gathering?
+On the hunt for the perfect pie to bring to your holiday gathering?
 Everyone can and should be able to indulge in a delicious slice (or let’s be honest — multiple slices) on this incredible food holiday.
 Though making your own pie may seem daunting, it’s a fairly simple process with out-of-this-world rewards.
 There’s a reason your grandma’s pumpkin pie was far tastier than any store-bought one you’ve tried, it was hand-baked with love.
 This holiday, show your family and friends the beauty, comfort, and deliciousness of homemade vegan pies!

 Whether you’re a pumpkin fan, an apple lover, or a sweet potato supporter, you will find at least one recipe in this list that you’ll feel compelled to bake.
 We sifted through our ever-growing Food Monster App recipe archives to make this best-of-the-best seasonal pie collection.
 If you are more of a traditional pie fan, you will find plenty recipes that suit your fancy.
 However, we implore you to try out some of the more innovative recipes as well!